 - Fish Bowl Activity, which is an activity to experience collaborative problem solving.
 Fish Bowl worksheet 208kb

 - Sticky Notes Activity, which is an activity to experience how to draw on the existing knowledge within a group

 - Pecha Kucha Activity, which is a dynamic presentation method.

 - The CUbe Activity, which is a method to support a creative brain storm activity.
 CUbe worksheet 64kb

-You can read more about some of these co-creations methods and others in our blog about the Co-creation Summit.
+You can read more about some of these co-creation methods and others in our blog about the Co-creation Summit.

-National Maternity Voices have put together a programme of webinars, co-created with NHS England and NHS Improvement, to help support Local Maternity Systems to co-produce their services with women and families through local, active and funded Maternity Voices Partnerships.
+In 2019 National Maternity Voices put together webinars, co-created with NHS England and NHS Improvement, to help support Local Maternity Systems to co-produce their services with women and families through local, active and funded Maternity Voices Partnerships.